Craftpeak/multisite-new-user-skip-email-confirmation/README.md

-# multisite-new-user-skip-email-confirmation
+# Multisite New User Skip Email Confirmation
-A simple plugin to skip the confirmation for new users on a multisite inspired by https://plugins.trac.wordpress.org/browser/multisite-new-user-no-confirmation/
+A simple plugin to skip the confirmation for new users on a multisite inspired by https://wordpress.org/plugins/multisite-new-user-no-confirmation/